 During the 20th century, as both freight and passenger traffic decreased through the Allegheny Mountains, much of the railroading industry pulled out of the region.
 However, the Juniata Locomotive Shop still employs people in the community, the last major vestige of this once booming industry.

 Fortunately for those interested in the industry’s history and its effect on Altoona, the Railroaders Memorial Museum does an excellent job telling the story, as does the nearby Baker Mansion.

 Located in downtown Altoona, the Railroads Memorial Museum is housed in the former Master Mechanics Building of the Pennsylvania Railroad.
 This building was built in 1882 and was once an extensive testing laboratory for the railroad.

-The Railroaders Memorial Museum features three floors of displays that take visitors through the history of railroading in Altoona and how it effected the city.
+The Railroaders Memorial Museum features three floors of displays that take visitors through the history of railroading in Altoona and how it affected the city.
 Scattered throughout the museum are many interactive elements that are fun for both kids and adults.

 In addition to the ticket window and gift shop, the museum’s first floor contains a movie theater, which shows two alternating movies at :20 and :45 past each hour.
 These movies talk about the history of railroading in Altoona and the nearby Horseshoe Curve.